joshraphael/retroachievements/Guides/SOS/guide.md

 |Survivor points|8|
 |Stamina|very low (68)|

-Will only join if her mother, Franoise, is in your party.
+Will only join if her mother, Francoise, is in your party and nearby.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/40671.png">